- Private Health Insurance Coverage

 Take Care Utah

 Health insurance outreach and enrollment assistance to Utah residents.
 Also provides training and resources to community-based organizations that assist Utah's diverse populations and needs.
-All services are provided free of charge; a partnership between the Association for Utah Community Health (AUCH), the Utah Health Policy Project (UHPP), and the United Way 2-1-1.
+All services are provided free of charge; a partnership between the Association for Utah Community Health (AUCH), the Utah Health Policy Project (UHPP), and United Way 2-1-1.

 Browse states and number of government sponsored programs for each state.